Unicondylar Knee Arthroplasty

 A relatively young person with knee arthritis, which is almost exclusively on one side of the knee, with severe pain and limited ambulatory tolerance, is a candidate for uni-condylar knee replacement.
 When knee pain from osteoarthritis, interferes with daily activity, walking tolerance, and independence, it is time to consider this alternative.
 Patients may choose a uni-condylar knee replacement when they have exhausted conservative measures and they cannot maintain normal activities of daily living.

 The end of the femur and tibia form the knee joint.
 They are covered with a thin, smooth layer of cartilage.
 In the knee hyaline (surface) and meniscal cartilage cushion the joint and absorb shock.
 Normally this cartilage is lubricated by a few drops of synovial fluid.
 The lining of the joint which produces this fluid is synovium.
 With cartilage debris from wear, the synovium proliferates and produces excess fluid.
 Cartilage has poor healing capabilities; as it wears away, the bone becomes exposed.
 The bone surfaces rubbing against each other cause pain, while cartilage has no sensation.
 There are no predictable or satisfactory methods for reversing the damage of arthritis when this includes a large weight-bearing area of the involved joint.
 When nonsurgical alternatives cannot bring a suitable level of relief, uni-condylar joint replacement is a realistic alternative.
-Unicondylar Knee Replacement is generally considered in a patient in their 50's unlike Total Knee Replacement, which is indicated in patients generally 60 or greater in age.
-This is because Total Knee Replacement at a young age is likely to fail over time, requiring revision surgery which is more complicated and may be less successful.
+Unicondylar Knee Replacement is generally considered by Orthopedic Surgeons in patients in their 50’s unlike Total Knee Replacement, which is indicated in patients generally 60 or greater in age.
+This is because Total Knee Replacement at a young age is likely to fail over time, requiring revision surgery which is more complicated and maybe less successful.
 Revision of a Unicondylar Knee Replacement is easier and generally can be accomplished using a Primary Knee Replacement which would normally be used in an older patient initially.